50 of the Unhealthiest Foods at the Supermarket

 Don’t be fooled by the probiotic branding.
 “One leading brand of probiotic yogurt has a whopping 19g of sugar per 4.4-ounce container of the blueberry flavor,” says Whiteson.
 “That’s as much sugar as a Twinkie, in a smaller-than-average serving size!
 What really creates a sugar rush is what they’re including in commercial yogurts these days.
 Fruit, especially the syrupy kind mixed into store-bought yogurts, is a common culprit.
 Candied nuts or sweetened granola toppings quickly bring the yogurt well beyond the sugar content of an entire doughnut.”
 Instead opt for a high protein, high calcium, low sugar, lowfat option like Icelandic Provisions Skyr to keep both muscles and bones healthy and strong.

 Unless you’re gluten-intolerant, there’s no good reason to buy gluten-free pretzels.
 “Gluten-free pretzels have 25 percent of a day’s worth of sodium in only a small handful of pretzels,” says Whiteson.
 “They contain no fiber—which is a huge issue with gluten-free diets—and plenty of white corn and potato flour and artery-clogging palm oil.”
 She also notes that it’s important to watch out for gluten-free products in general as they’re often loaded with sugar, salt, and saturated fat to improve flavor.
 “Choose something with 100 percent whole grain as the first ingredient if you can.”
-Here are 19 nutritionist-approved road snacks you can feel good about eating.
+Since you probably shouldn’t bring these pretzels on a road trip, here are 19 nutritionist-approved road snacks you can feel good about eating.

 Flavored instant oatmeal